ApurbaKumarNath/python-oop/README.md

 **Why is this worth checking out? => Any learner will benefit from this.**

-The best thing is that these notes have all the fundamentals and concepts noted down in a beginner-friendly way.
+These notes have all the fundamental concepts noted down in a beginner-friendly way and I believe these would surely help anybody to achieve a good understanding of the basics.
 You will find in-depth coverage of every concept including comments for explanation.
-I have mainly focused on taking notes of concepts, so you won't find projects or problem-solving here.
+You will also find my University assignment problems and their solutions for practicing.